 Michigan Writers is a non-profit organization that fosters the advancement and appreciation of reading and writing by providing education and publication opportunities.
 Read more about Michigan Writers here.

 Writing the Arts sessions are September 10, 17, and 24; 10 – 11 am.
 They will be guided by a facilitator from Michigan Writers.
-Participants will have access to a written model and will become familiar with how to invite arts-based inspiration to crawl in through the eyes and down to the fingertips and onto the page.
+Participants may take part in one or all of the writing sessions.
+They will have access to a written model and will become familiar with how to invite arts-based inspiration to crawl in through the eyes and down to the fingertips and onto the page.
 In responding creatively to the Vessels pieces, writers may experiment with how to listen to their own imagination and may draft works that tap into creative styles and subjects.
 Most of all, participants will have the pleasure of being in the presence of beautiful works as well as writing for the joy of it.